 You also want to make sure your kitchen can handle all the dishes on your menu so that your guests are not waiting two hours between courses.

 Don’t have enough seating?
 Ask friends or neighbors for extra chairs they may be willing to lend you.
-If you are good friends with your next-door neighbor, extend an invite in exchange for using their kitchen.
+If you are good friends with your next-door neighbor, extend an invitation in exchange for using their kitchen.

 If you live in a nice climate, take your dinner outside.
 Two years ago, my brother hosted Thanksgiving at his home in Florida.
 He had lots of guests who enjoyed the day both inside and outside the home.
 I know I did.